Prince Hall: Speech and petition writing

-Back to Africa movement
+Back-to-Africa movement

-Prince Hall was involved in the Back-to-Africa movement and approached the legislature to request funds for voluntary emigration to Africa.
-In January 1773, Prince Hall and seventy three other African-American delegates presented an emigration plea to the Massachusetts Senate.
+Hall was involved in the Back-to-Africa movement and approached the legislature to request funds for voluntary emigration to Africa.
+In January 1773, Hall and 73 other African-American delegates presented an emigration plea to the Massachusetts Senate.
 This plea, which included the contentions that African Americans are better suited to Africa's climate and lifestyle, failed.
 When a group of freed black men had begun a trip to Africa, they were captured and held, which reignited Hall's interest in the movement.
-He found that there was not sufficient momentum and support for the Back-to-Africa movement to make it a reality at the time.

-Copp's Hill Burying Ground
+Personal life

+Hall joined the Congregational Church in 1762.
+He married an enslaved woman named Sarah Ritchie or Ritchery, who died in 1769.
+Hall married Flora Gibbs of Gloucester, Massachusetts in 1770.
+David Gray states he was married for a second time to Sylvia (Zilpha) Ward Hall.
+An article about Hall for Africans in America by PBS states that he married a woman named Delia, a servant outside William Hall's household, and had a son named Primus in 1756.
+However, in his research, Gray found no record of the marriage or son, suggesting Primus Hall was from a different family.